aehumphrey/Security-Audit-Lab/README.md

 ### Tools Used

-- Information provided in the Botium Toys scope, goals, and risk assessment report provides context for the assessment:
+- Information provided in the Botium Toys scope, goals, and risk assessment report provides context for the assessment.

 ## Steps